chemerisuk/better-dom/README.md

 $ npm install -g gulp
 ```

-The project uses set of ES6 transpilers to compile an output file that works in current browsers.
-You can use the commend below to start development:
+The project uses set of ES6 transpilers to compile an output file.
+You can use the command below to start development:

 ```sh
 $ npm start
 ```

-After any change it recompiles `build/better-dom.js` and runs it through the unit tests.
+After any change it recompiles `build/better-dom.js` and runs unit tests automatically.

 ## Notes about old IEs
 For IE8-9 support you have to incude an extra file via the conditional comment below __before end of the `<head>`__ on your page: